If you are using an old Jira integration version (up to 2.4), please update the integration to version 3.0.x as explained here.

 Jira project is not shown in the settings

-If you cannot see your JIRA project in the settings it could be that not all your Projects in Jira are defined for the integration (either from start or after you defined them, someone removed them from the integration list of projects).
+If you cannot see your JIRA project in the settings it could be that not all your Projects in Jira are defined for the integration (either from the start or after you defined them, someone removed them from the integration list of projects).
 Ask your JIRA Admin to check if your project is excluded from the integration.
 (In your Jira account, go to Settings -- Apps/Add-ons -- Manage Apps/Add-ons -- Configure.
 Check that the name of your project is ticked)_____

 Receiving an error when reporting an issue from PractiTest to Jira

 The problem might be in Jira and not in the integration.
 Please try to create an issue in your Jira project.
 If you fail to do so - please contact your Jira admin to solve this.
-If you manage creating an issue inside Jira, please look for your specific issue in the following items.
+If you manage to create an issue inside Jira, please look for your specific issue in the following items.

 Required fields in Jira do not appear in PractiTest modal box when reporting an issue, and an error message appears

 There could be a few different scenarios that could cause that, all based on Jira configuration.
-A common problem we found is that the required field in Jira, is not defined for the Jira project the user is working on (Which means that also in Jira you will get same error message when trying to create an issue for the same project).
-To fix this, you should go Jira settings (In Jira, not PractiTest) - Issues field configuration - default field configuration.
+A common problem we found is that the required field in Jira is not defined for the Jira project the user is working on (Which means that also in Jira you will get the same error message when trying to create an issue for the same project).
+To fix this, you should go to Jira settings (In Jira, not PractiTest) - Issues field configuration - default field configuration.
 Find the field that is causing the issue.
 You will see that your project does not appear with all the screens of this field.
 Press Screens and tick the screens relevant to the project you are working on.
 Refresh screens and you shouldn't get the error message again.
 In case this was not the issue - please contact our support.

 Permission error occurred in Jira when clicking on ‘Fail and Issue’ in PractiTest

 When you try to report a bug in Jira you get a permission error: "Permission error occurred in Jira.
-Please validate your Jira user has the right permissions."
+Please validate that your Jira user has the right permissions."
 This error message indicates that your Jira user that is associated with your PractiTest user doesn’t have permission to create an issue in Jira.
 To solve this please try one or both of the following options: